sheharyarmonnoo/NLP_DATA_SCRUBBER/README.md

 - Data Preproceesing
 - Manual Annotation
 - Training and Evaluation
-- Tuning to buisness specfic requirements
+- Tuning to business specfic requirements

 Message me to host a live preview of the model in action.